kvssJ/5x6-led-matrix/README.md

 ## Hardware

 I made a simple 5x6 LED matrix using 30 common cathode RGB LEDs.
 A common cathode RGB LED is grounded from a common lead and powered by seperate leads for seperate colours.
 Each colour Red, green and blue has a seperate lead.
 I created six rows, each with five LEDs.
 I joined the cathodes of the LEDs in each row to create 6 cathodes.
 I also joined the anodes of six LEDs in each column to create 5 red anodes, 5 blue anodes and 5 green anodes.

 Powering multiple LEDs of a column from a single microcontroller can draw too much current from the microcontroller and damage it.
 Instead, I used transistors for all the cathodes and anodes.
 I used six NPN transistors for the cathodes and 15 NPN transistors for the anodes.
 For the cathodes, I connected the collectors to the anodes and the emitters to ground.
 A low gate voltage from the microcontroller to any of the transistors would short it and ground the cathode.
+For the anodes, I connected the collectors to an external 5V power supply and the emitters to the anodes.

+The arduino would multiplex by selecting each cathode of a row and uploading all the bits to the anodes of that row.
+For a particular row, depending on what turn of the cycle, it would turn on.

+An arduino doesn't have so many pins to connect to the mulitple transistors.
+Instead, I used shift registers.
+Shift registers allow for serial to parallel conversion.
+Serial data output from a few pins on the arduino can be used to store a bunch of bits in the shift registers and push all the bits out at once.
+I